HorizenOfficial/evm-documentation/docs/horizen_eon/02-connect/01-get_a_wallet.md

 To interact with smart contracts in the EVM, you need a valid EVM-compatible wallet.
-Use Metamask to connect to the EON network:
+Use MetaMask to connect to the EON network:

 * [MetaMask](https://metamask.io/)